QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 It seems that to obtain these, we will have to

 #.
-Solve this two dimensional dynamic programming problem for the optimal policy
+Solve this two-dimensional dynamic programming problem for the optimal policy

 #.
 Impose equilibrium constraints